sadaszewski/nodebb-tools/README.md

 # nodebb-tools
-Useful CLI tools for management of NodeBB
+Useful CLI tools for NodeBB management

 - Batch edit category properties
 - Dump database (any backend) to a JSON file